Ford Pinto

 Ford Fairmont

 In its prime, the Ford Fairmont was a reliable family vehicle, but it lacked the distinctive style to be highly sought after by collectors.
-Although it is a low-cost classic due to its longevity, it’s more frequently recalled as a workhorse than as a valuable collectible.
+Although it is a low-cost classic due to its longevity, it's more frequently recalled as a workhorse than a valuable collectible.
+Built on the generic Fox platform, it shared its mechanical underpinnings with numerous other common Ford models, stripping away any sense of unique automotive engineering.
+The interior was dominated by cheap, uninspiring plastics and plain upholstery designed for budget-conscious families.

 Chrysler LeBaron Convertible